 Bluefin vs Yellowfin Tuna: Appearance

 Bluefins get their name from their distinctly dark blue color, which is visible on their tail and around their dorsal.
-Additionally, bluefins don’t have a definitive dorsal stripe as yellowfins do, although their fins do occasionally have tinges of yellow.
+Additionally, bluefins don’t have a definitive lateral stripe as yellowfins do, although their fins do occasionally have tinges of yellow.
 Looking at the pectoral fin, the bluefin is shorter than the yellowfin.

-Yellowfins get their name from their bright yellow coloring, which can be seen on their fins, tails, and distinct dorsal stripe that goes from head to tail.
+Yellowfins get their name from their bright yellow coloring, which can be seen on their fins, tails, and distinct lateral stripe that goes from head to tail.
 Additionally, yellowfins have long pectoral fins, especially when compared to bluefins.